 On top of that, my pickiest eater devours this.
 That kid requests this one!
 That is like a gold seal of approval for a recipe.

-How to Make Roasted Cauliflower
+How to Roast Cauliflower

-How to Cut a Cauliflower Head
+How to Cut Cauliflower

 Most people use method one, but I find them to be about the same amount of time.